 Not all relationships turn out well.

-As a marketer you may wish to stop working with certain media sources or stop tracking your old apps.
+As a marketer you may wish to stop working with certain media sources or stop attribution for your old apps.

 The sections below explain what deletions can be done on AppsFlyer, and how to do them.